Carved: The Slit-Mouthed Woman: Plot

-As stories about Kuchisake-onna ("The Slit-Mouthed Woman") spread through a Japanese town, an earthquake causes a corpse matching the entity's description to break out of a closet in an abandoned house.
-As this occurs, Noboru Matsuzaki, an elementary school teacher, hears a voice ask, "Am I pretty?"
-At a playground, a boy who had gone looking for Kuchisake-onna with his friends is grabbed by the entity.
+As stories about Kuchisake-onna ("The Slit-Mouthed Woman") spread through a Japanese town, an earthquake causes a corpse matching the entity's description to emerge from a closet in an abandoned house.
+At the same time, elementary school teacher Noboru Matsuzaki hears a voice ask, "Am I pretty?"
+A boy searching for Kuchisake-onna with his friends is then abducted at a playground.

-The boy's disappearance prompts the school where Noboru works to send students home in groups, escorted by staff members.
-Mika Sasaki is reluctant to go home, admitting to a teacher, Kyōko, that her mother hits her.
-Kyōko has a troubled relationship with her own daughter, who lives with her ex-husband, and becomes agitated when Mika says she hates her mother, causing Mika to run away.
-Mika encounters Kuchisake-onna, whose appearance was again foreshadowed by Noboru hearing her voice.
-As Kuchisake-onna leaves with Mika, Mika knocks her mask off, revealing the woman's disfigured face.
+Following the boy's disappearance, Noboru's school sends students home in groups escorted by staff.
+Mika Sasaki is reluctant to leave, telling teacher Kyōko that her mother hits her.
+Kyōko, whose own daughter lives with her ex-husband, becomes distressed when Mika says she hates her mother, causing Mika to run away.
+She encounters Kuchisake-onna, whose presence had been foreshadowed by Noboru hearing her voice.
+As the entity takes Mika away, Mika knocks off her mask, revealing her disfigured face.

-At school, Noboru shows Kyōko a thirty-year-old photograph of a woman who looks like Kuchisake-onna.
-Noboru hears the voice again and traces it to a house, and he and Kyōko save a boy from Kuchisake-onna, whom Kyōko seemingly kills with a knife.
-Kuchisake-onna's body turns into that of a housewife, revealing that the spirit can possess the bodies of other women, signified by them developing a cough.
+Noboru shows Kyōko a thirty-year-old photograph of a woman resembling Kuchisake-onna.
+After hearing the voice again, he traces it to a house, where he and Kyōko rescue a boy from the entity.
+Kyōko seemingly kills Kuchisake-onna with a knife, but its body transforms into that of a housewife, revealing that the spirit can possess other women, who develop a cough.